- Did I get on the Instant Pot Train Early?

 Did I get on the Instant Pot Train Early?

 If this intriguing article on the viral success of the Instant Pot is true, then I was one of 200 bloggers to get a free product sample of the Instant Pot.
-(They don’t even have a marketing department or advertising yet.)
+(They didn’t even have a marketing department or advertising yet.)

 Such an honor!